-Travell Harris was a major asset for WSU in 2020, but the receiver promises ‘I’m just getting started’
+Travell Harris was a major asset for WSU in 2020, but the receiver vows ‘I’m just getting started’

 “We sit down and watch a lot of film of various guys that has my playing style, that’s very similar to me,” Harris said.

 “Like I said, I label myself as very explosive, dynamic guy and we do study not even just (Ursua), but Steve Smith, a lot of guys that’s in the league.
-Wes Welker.
-Like I said, a lot of guys in the league that has my playing style.”
+Wes Welker.”

-The experiments that were conceived in a film room and tested on a practice field often resulted in six points on Saturday.
+The experiments that were conceived in a film room and tested on a practice field often resulted in six points in games.
 Harris caught 29 passes for 340 yards and two touchdowns last season and he was the team’s third-leading rusher, carrying the ball five times for 61 yards and two more touchdowns.

-The season is still five months away, but Rolovich’s creative juices are already flowing with ways to get Harris and fellow slot Renard Bell more involved in the offense.
+The season is several months away, but Rolovich’s creative juices are already flowing with ways to get Harris and fellow slot Renard Bell more involved in the offense.

 “I think one thing, and this maybe came up Saturday, is we’ve got to make sure him and Renard are involved early in the game, because I think good things happen when they do get involved early,” Rolovich said.
-“Some people may the slots away a little more and we’ve got to get the ball to our outside guys or our running backs, but finding ways not throughout the game so much, but getting them involved in the game early is something I think we look at how to do that.”
+“Some people may take the slots away a little more and we’ve got to get the ball to our outside guys or our running backs, but finding ways not throughout the game so much, but getting them involved in the game early is something I think we look at how to do that.”

 Harris figures to be a centerpiece of WSU’s offense in 2021, but Rolovich anticipates the confident, outspoken receiver will be a leader in more ways than one.